A good seminar leader would advise the participants to put all their lives inside the seminar.

 What the heck does that mean?

-It is simple, and if you can own your life, if you have enough capacities to do it, you can do it.
+It is simple, and you can do it.

 Normally, it was me and the seminar leader who did that mental switch… the rest tried to fit the seminar into their lives, unsuccessfully.

-Result: not much.
+Result for others: not much.
 Flash in the pan… if any.
 Much like church for Christians.
+Part time…

-It seems to me, that unless you choose carefully what is the “backdrop”, the main context of your life, you’ll be stuck in menial, mundane, and miserable.
+It seems to me, that unless you choose carefully your ‘backdrop’, the main context of your life, you’ll be stuck in menial, mundane, and miserable.

 Saying that the seminar is the backdrop is an invention.
 There is no backdrop in reality: reality is empty and meaningless… other than the meaning YOU give it… or the meaning you buy into.